RyanChenM7/GiraffeZoo/README.md

-# GiraffeZoo
+# WaterlooRentals

-A website that helps save wild Giraffes
+A website that helps students find housing rentals in Waterloo.

 <h2>For the backend:</h2>
 To boot up your local development server on Windows, first export the following ENV vars: